 - The length of time that the baby was deprived of oxygen

 As you might expect, the longer an infant goes without oxygen or has decreased oxygen to the brain, the more permanent and severe the injury will be.
-In the event that you believe your child has suffered an HIE injury as a result of a doctor’s negligence, you need to consult with a Baltimore birth injury attorney immediately.
+In the event that you believe your child has suffered an HIE injury as a result of a doctor’s negligence, you need to consult with our Baltimore birth injury attorneys immediately.

 HIE cases involve extensive knowledge of medicine, the law, and how medical malpractice suits unfold.
-Reaching out to an experienced attorney sooner rather than later may be the best way to protect yourself and to receive compensation for your damages.
+Reaching out to our experienced attorneys sooner rather than later may be the best way to protect yourself and to receive compensation for your damages.

 The event of giving birth to a new child can be significantly marred by an HIE injury.
-Getting help from a knowledgeable Baltimore hypoxic-ischemic encephalopathy lawyer is the critical first step towards putting your child’s health first and getting the compensation necessary to provide for his or her treatment.
+Getting help from our knowledgeable Baltimore hypoxic-ischemic encephalopathy lawyers is the critical first step towards putting your child’s health first and getting the compensation necessary to provide for his or her treatment.

 For a free case evaluation, call (888) 695-2963 or submit an online contact form today.